Convoy PQ 14: 8–12 April

 The cruisers Edinburgh and Norfolk with the destroyers Foresight and Forrester sailed nearby.
 On the night of 10/11 April, south-west of Jan Mayen, the convoy ran into fog which held for thirty hours and sailed through pack ice for twelve hours.
 The convoy was thrown into disarray and many ships were damaged by the ice.
 Sixteen ships and the two minesweepers Hebe and Speedy were forced to turn back through damage or being unable to rejoin the convoy.
 The remaining eight ships, with Edinburgh and the twelve escorts, pressed on.

 13–14 April

-PQ 14 had no interference from German forces, though its reciprocal, Convoy QP 10, was attacked from its departure from Murmansk until it passed Bear Island three days later.
+Convoy PQ 14 had no interference from German forces, though its reciprocal, Convoy QP 10, was attacked from its departure from Murmansk until it passed Bear Island three days later.
 On 11 April a ship was bombed and sunk and on 12 April, a U-boat attacked a destroyer and sank two merchant ships.
 A freighter was severely damaged on 13 April and sunk by its escorts.
-After fog descended, followed by a storm, a reconnaissance aircraft arrived on 14 April but the Germans were preparing to attack PQ 14.
-QP 10 suffered the loss of four vessels but shot down six aircraft, damaged one and evaded two destroyer sorties.
+After fog descended, followed by a storm, a reconnaissance aircraft arrived on 14 April but the Germans were preparing to attack Convoy PQ 14.
+Convoy QP 10 suffered the loss of four vessels but shot down six aircraft, damaged one and evaded two destroyer sorties.